turbot/steampipe-docs/docs/snapshots/interactive-snapshots.md

 # Interactive Snapshots

-Saving and viewing snapshots in the Steampipe Dashboard is a breeze.
-You can take a snapshot from any dashboard.
-Once the dashboard is loaded, click the `Snap` button at the top of the page.
+You can take a snapshot from any dashboard using the Steampipe Dashboard UI.
+Once the dashboard is loaded, just click the `Snap` button at the top of the page.
 The snapshot file will be downloaded by your browser.

 <img src="/images/docs/snapshots/snapshot-lambda-dash.png" width="100%" />